Annam (French protectorate): Establishment

-Towards the end of the 18th century a rebellion overthrew the Nguyễn lords, but one of its members, Gia Long, by the aid of a French force, in 1801 acquired sway over the whole of present-day Vietnam (Annam, Tongking and Cochinchina).
+Towards the end of the 18th century, the Tây Sơn rebellion, led by Nguyễn Nhạc and later Nguyễn Huệ, overthrew the Nguyễn lords and established the Tây Sơn dynasty, but one of its members, Gia Long, by the aid of a French force, in 1801 acquired sway over the whole of present-day Vietnam (Annam, Tongking and Cochinchina).
 This force was procured for him by Pigneau Monsignor de Béhaine, Titular Bishop of Adran.
 The Monsignor saw in the political condition of Annam a means of establishing French influence in Indochina and counterbalancing British power in India.
 Before this, in 1787, Gia Long had concluded a treaty with Louis XVI, whereby in return for a promise of aid he ceded Tourane and Pulo-Condore to the French.
 That treaty marks the beginning of French influence in Indochina.

 After conquering Cochinchina in 1858–1862, the French resumed in 1883 their expansion in Southern Asia.
 The first protectorate treaty was signed in 1883, although it was replaced the next year by a slightly milder treaty.
 With the treaty of Tientsin, China recognised the French protectorate over Annam and Tonkin and implicitly abandoned her own claims to suzerainty over Vietnam.
 Annam and Tonkin became part of French Indochina in 1887.
 On 9 May 1889, they were split in two Résidences supérieures, each subordinated to the Governor-General of French Indochina.
 The Nguyễn dynasty still nominally ruled over both protectorates.
 Tonkin was de facto ruled directly by the French, while the imperial government maintained some degree of authority over Annam.
 On 27 September 1897, the Vietnamese imperial council in Annam was replaced by a council of ministers, presided de jure by the French representative.

 Geography

 Annam comprised a sinuous strip of territory measuring between 750 and 800 mi in length, with an approximate area of 52000 sqmi.
 It had a rich, well-watered soil which yields tropical crops, and was rich in naturally occurring minerals.

 The country consisted chiefly of a range of plateaus and wooded mountains, running north and south and declining on the coast to a narrow band of plains varying between 12 and 50 mi in breadth.
 The mountains are cut transversely by short narrow valleys, through which run rivers, most of which are dry in summer and torrential in winter.
 The Song Ma and the Song Ca in the north, and the Song Ba, Don Nai and Se Bang Khan in the south, are the only rivers of any size in the region.
-The chief harbour is that afforded by the bay of Tourane (also known as Đà Nẵng) at the centre of the coastline.
+The chief harbour is that afforded by the bay of Tourane at the centre of the coastline.
 South of this point, the coast curves outwards and is broken by peninsulas and indentations; to the north it is concave and bordered in many places by dunes and lagoons.